Ensemble (Kendji Girac album)

-Ensemble ([ɑ̃sɑ̃bl], literally "Together") is the second studio album by Kendji Girac.
-It was released on 30 October 2015 with "Me Quemo" released as the debut single from the album.
-The album has surpassed sales of a million of copies as of 2019 and was certified diamond in France and 2× platinum on Belgian francophone charts.
+Ensemble ([ɑ̃sɑ̃bl], literally Together) is the second studio album by French singer Kendji Girac.
+It was released on 30 October 2015, with "Me Quemo" released as the debut single from the album.
+The album has surpassed sales of a million copies as of 2019 and was certified diamond in France and 2× platinum on Belgian francophone charts.

-Other singles from the album include the promotional "Les yeux de la mama" in 2015 and "No me mires más" and "Tu y yo" in 2016.
+Other singles from the album include the promotional "Les yeux de la mama" in 2015 and "No Me Mires Más" and "Tu y yo" in 2016.
 The album was also re-issued in November 2016, with "Sonrisa" and "Ma câlina" being released as two singles from the new issue of the album.